JanglePerk/philo-test.github.io/pages/curriculum/refutation-and-rebuttal/finding-points-of-clash.md

 **Example**

-<center>**Your contentions**: marijuana is detrimental to health, expensive, and gateway drug.
+<center><b>Your contentions</b>: marijuana is detrimental to health, expensive, and gateway drug.
-**Theirs**: marijuana is affordable, does not cause addiction, and has no proven harms.
+<b>Theirs</b>: marijuana is affordable, does not cause addiction, and has no proven harms.
-**Points of clash**: affordability, potential for future harm, and health effects.</center>
+<b>Points of clash</b>: affordability, potential for future harm, and health effects.</center>

 **Video**